brockk/brockk-io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a clinical trial statistician specialising in early phase trial methodology.
+I am a biostatistician specialising in Bayesian and early-phase trial methodology at UCB.
-I have experience in cancer and non-cancer trials.
-I have authored several methodology papers.
+I have experience in cancer and non-cancer clinical trials.
+I have authored several methodology papers and conducted the analysis for several trial results publications.
-I lead a MSc module on early phase trials and am currently supervising a PhD on trial methodology.
+By honourary association, I lead a MSc module on early phase trials at the University of Birmingham and supervise PhDs on trial methodology.